Stable Restoration and Separation of Approximately Sparse Signals: Main Results

 \subsection{BP restoration: Support-set knowledge of \error only}

 Next, we find conditions guaranteeing the stable recovery in the setting where the support set of the interference vector \error is known prior to recovery.
 A prominent application for this setting is the restoration of saturated signals~\cite{laska2009democracy,Adler2011}.
 Here, no knowledge on the locations of the dominant entries of \inputvec is required.
 The support set \setE of the sparse interference vector can, however, be easily identified by comparing the measured signal entries $[\noiseout]_i$, $i=1,\ldots,\outputdim$, to a saturation threshold.
-Further application examples for this setting include the removal of impulse noise~\cite{VF92,GR98,novak2010}, in-painting, and super-resolution~\cite{mallat2010,elad2001,bertalmio2000} of signals admitting an approximately sparse representation in some arbitrary dictionary~\dicta.
+Further application examples for this setting include the removal of impulse noise~\cite{VF92,GR98,novak2010}, as well as sparsity-based in-painting and super-resolution~\cite{mallat2010,elad2001,bertalmio2000}.

 The recovery procedure for this case is as follows.
-Since \setE is know prior to recovery, we may recover the vector \inputvec by projecting the noisy observation vector \noiseout onto the orthogonal complement of the range space spanned by~$\dictb_\setE$ (cf.~\fref{sec:directrecovery}).
+Since \setE is known prior to recovery, we may recover the vector \inputvec by projecting the noisy observation vector \noiseout onto the orthogonal complement of the range space spanned by~$\dictb_\setE$ (cf.~\fref{sec:directrecovery}).
 This projection eliminates the sparse noise and leaves us with a sparse signal recovery problem similar to that in \fref{thm:CaiRecoveryExt}.
 In particular, we consider recovery from